ptable template ID changed during upgrade from 1.8.2 -> 1.9, breaks unattended provisioning

 A user reported on IRC that it was only two hosts in build mode that weren't updated correctly.

 Editing and re-saving a host, ensuring that the correct partition table is selected under the OS tab should fix any affected hosts.

-#6 Updated by Marek Hulán about 5 years ago
+#6 Updated by Marek Hulán over 6 years ago

 I'm unable to reproduce.
 I migrated down the migration 20150514114044, then up again looking at host in build mode, it's ptable_id was updated correctly to new object.
 New object would fail the migration if it was not saved.
 It doesn't seem as a migration issue.
 A log from original migration run could help otherwise I'm not sure if we can find the cause and fix it.

-#7 Updated by Dominic Cleal about 5 years ago
+#7 Updated by Dominic Cleal over 6 years ago

 - Status changed from New to Need more information